EmmaWang0126/cse15l-lab1-reports/lab1.md

 Part 3 - Trying Some Commands
-You can type these commands in your terminal:
+You can type these seven commands in your terminal:
 cd ~
 cd
 ls -lat